WorldBrain/Memex/Readme.md

 - If you changed the 'content_script', it seems browser-dependent whether newly opened pages will get the new version.
 Better reload the extension to be sure.

-### Guideline for Contribution
+### Guidelines for Contribution

 Please follow the given guideline to make it easier for the maintainer to review and evaluate your work.

-**NOTE:**By sending a pull request you willingly waive all your copyrights on the code, so that it can be published in the public domain.
+**NOTE:** By sending a pull request you willingly waive all your copyrights on the code, so that it can be published in the public domain.
 For further information look into [Unlicense](http://unlicense.org/)

-* It is recommended that the developers use a text editor that supports editor config files for consistent spacing and other code styling.
+* It is recommended that the developers use a text editor that supports editor config files and linting using eslint for consistent spacing and other code styling.

 * Before taking on an issue please outline your approach in the corresponding issue.
 This way we can pool all of our ideas and come up with the best solution together.

 * Before sending a pull request, make sure the code conforms to the styling guide.
-You can check for errors in styling by running the command ```sudo npm run lint```.
-For trivial error fixes it is recommended that you use ```sudo npm run lint-fix```.
+You can check for errors in styling by running the command ```npm run lint```.
+For trivial error fixes it is recommended that you use ```npm run lint-fix```.
+For EACCES errors please refer to [fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions)

 * Remove all errors and and fix the code styling before sending a pull request.
 Please also update the README.md with details of changes i.e. new environment variables, exposed ports, useful file locations and container parameters.

 * We have a lot to do, so it might take a bit until a maintainer will review the code.
 We try our best to get it integrated ASAP.